kwaljee/genai-canvas-app/README.md

-# GenAI Canvas App
+# AI Canvas Analyzer App

-A comprehensive tool for planning, analyzing, and documenting generative AI projects.
-This application provides a structured canvas framework to help teams and individuals plan their GenAI initiatives effectively.
+A comprehensive tool for planning, analyzing, and documenting both traditional and generative AI projects.
+This application provides a structured canvas framework to help teams and individuals plan their AI initiatives effectively, whether they involve predictive/classification models or generative AI.

 ## Features

-- **Interactive Canvas**: 10-section framework for planning GenAI projects
+- **Interactive Canvas**: 12-section framework for planning both traditional and generative AI projects
 - **Quality Scoring**: AI-powered analysis of canvas content with percentage-based quality scores
 - **Data Persistence**: Save/load canvas data as JSON files with quality scores included
 - **PDF Export**: Generate professional report-style PDFs with proper formatting